 Having played quite a few tunes together over the years, the ‘Dorks’ are now a proud, intermediate and advanced level group of adult string and woodwind players.

-Made up of a disparate group that includes an architect, archaeologists, a few medics, a literature professor, a lawyer, engineers, a care worker, a copyright queen and mums and dads, we are conducted by our enthusiastic and fearless maestro Daemon Clark (a real musician!).
+Made up of a disparate group that includes an architect, archaeologists, a couple of vets and a few medics, a literature professor, a speech pathologist, a lawyer, engineers, a care worker, a copyright queen and mums and dads, we are conducted by our enthusiastic and fearless maestro Daemon Clark (a real musician!).
+We are generally well known for our enthusiasm!

 The ‘Dorks’ meet from mid-January all the way through to mid-December at North Fremantle Community Centre Hall, 2 Thompson Road, North Fremantle (off Stirling Highway) every Thursday night, 7.30pm until 9.30pm.